panda1920/forum/README.md

 A generic forum app you can find anywhere on the internet.

 This is my first attempt to build a non-trivial web-app.
-The goal of this project is in the learning that happens during the process of app building.
-Thorough this effort I will cement my understanding of web technologies I gained from courses taken in the past.
-Along the way I am also aiming to experiment and familiarize myself with other commonly used technologies to further hone my skills.
+The goal I set for myself building this app is as follows:
+- Cement my understanding of web technologies I already know.
+Just knowning is not enough.
+- Experiment and familiarize myself with other commonly used technologies.

 ## Technologies currently being used
 - Backend web app framework: Flask
-- Dependency management: pipenv
+- Dependency management / task runner: pipenv, npm
 - Testing: pytest
 - CI: CircleCI
-- Database: mongoDB
+- Persistent storage: mongoDB, Amazon S3
 - Frontend framework: React

 ## To be implemented